critterandguitari/Organelle_Manual/manual.md

 Assuming your USB drive is formatted correctly and the Patches folder is appropriately named and located, making changes to your available patches is as simple as working with files on your computer.

-**To add a patch to your Organelle's USB drive:** copy the properly formatted patch folder into the USB drive's Patches folder.
+**To add a patch to your Organelle's USB drive:** Patches you downloaded are likely to be ZIP files or ZOP files.
+Copy these compressed files directly into your `Patches` folder.
+After reinserting drive in Organelle and selecting Reload from `Storage` menu, the Patches menu will display an option like `Install Your New Patch`.
+Once selected, the Organelle will uncompress the patch into the `Patches` folder and then delete the ZIP/ZOP.
+This method will avoid any file corruption that may occur while transfering files across devices.

 **To backup a patch:** copy the patch's folder to a location on your computer.